-Single Sign On (SSO) allows a computer user to log in to multiple systems via a single portal.
-If you are a New Relic account Owner setting up SSO integration for your organization, you must obtain a SAML certificate that identifies the SSO login URL (and possibly logout URL) for your organization.
+Single sign-on (SSO) allows a computer user to log in to multiple systems via a single portal.
+If you're a New Relic account Owner setting up SSO integration for your organization, you must obtain a SAML certificate that identifies the SSO login URL (and possibly logout URL) for your organization.
 The other types of information required for SSO integration will vary depending on the SAML service provider being used.

 - These docs apply for managing users on our original user model.
-For SSO for users on New Relic One user model, see Authentication domains.
+For enabling SSO for users on our newer user model, see Authentication domains.

 - Requires Pro or Enterprise edition.

 To find the New Relic SSO settings page: from the account dropdown, click Account settings, then click Security and authentication, then click Single sign-on.

 If you don't see this UI, review the requirements.